paulwizviz/llm-api-examples/docs/ollama.md

 ### Using curl

-* [Example 1](../examples/curl/ex1.sh) - This example demonstrates a text completion scenario using `curl` to interact with Llama via RESTFul API
+* [Example 1](../examples/curl/ex1.sh) - This example demonstrates a text completion scenario using `curl` to interact with Llama via RESTFul API streaming set to true.
+* [Example 2](../examples/curl/ex2.sh) - This example demonstrates a text completion scenaio using `curl` to interact with Llama via RESTFul API streaming set to false.